dvdoliveira/symfony-todomvc/README.md

 Symfony TodoMVC
 ===============

-This project is a simple implementation of TodoMVC using Symfony.
+This code repository is a simple implementation of [TodoMVC] [4] project using Symfony (PHP Framework).

 This document contains information on how to download, install, and start using